nanostores/query/README.md

   revalidateInterval?: number;
   // Error handling for specific fetcher store.
 Will get whatever fetcher function threw onError?: (error: any) => void;
+  // A function that defines a timeout for automatic invalidation in case of an error
+  // default — set to exponential backoff strategy onErrorRetry?: OnErrorRetry | null;
 }
 ```